christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-So, what’s happening here is the model builds up hierarchical representations of language—phrases within sentences, sentences within paragraphs—and tracks sequences of events, which is particularly important for tasks like Theory of Mind (ToM), where understanding the events, the order of events and character actions is key.
+So, what’s happening here is the model builds up hierarchical representations of language—phrases within sentences, sentences within paragraphs—and tracks sequences of events, which is particularly important for tasks like Theory of Mind (ToM), where understanding the events, the order of events, character actions and possibly even directional or spatial information is key.
 In this framework, attention heads work like routers, directing specific pieces of information to the right places to solve the task.
 They aren’t just focusing on literal tokens but transferring abstract concepts like *"the last place John saw the cat"*, which aren't tied to any single token but are encoded in the residual stream.

 This kind of hierarchical, nested structure in the residual stream is key to solving the IOI task.
 The task requires the model to parse grammatical roles, like identifying subjects, objects, and indirect objects, and understand their relationships.
-Similarly, ToM tasks require the model to track what each character knows or believes over time, which means keeping updated representations of these abstract knowledge states in the residual streams.
+Similarly, the ToM task requires the model to track what each character knows or believes over time, which means keeping updated representations of these abstract knowledge states in the residual streams.

 In any case, it’s easy to get tricked if you think an attention head is just focusing on a literal token.
 What we should be looking at is the information stored in the residual streams at that position—often abstract concepts or higher-level representations—rather than just assuming the attention head is simply "attending" to the token itself.